Sam-Scott-McMaster/the-team-assignment-team-1-the-codefathers/README.md

 - This program is written in C and uses standard input and output functions, featuring a menu-driven interface for interacting with the system.
 - It simulates a budgeting system where users can create an account, log in, update their budget, and track their transaction history.
 - Users can perform the following operations:
-    - Create and manage accounts
+    - Create new account
+    - Login to existing account
+    - View transaction history
-    - Add money to their debit account
+    - Add money to debit account
+    - Spend money from debit account
+    - Check debit account balance
+    - Spend money from credit account
+    - Pay off credit debt
+    - Check credit account balance

 ## Getting Started